mitodl/open-discussions/docs/rfcs/0003-search-ui.md

 ## Search UI framework

 #### Abstract
-Previously, a decision was made to develop a custom elasticsearch UI rather than use searchkit (reasons?).
+Previously, a decision was made to develop a custom elasticsearch UI rather than use searchkit.

+From the MIT Open Search Technical Detail doc:
+>We considered using a react component library that constructed queries in the front end, but discarded this approach as not flexible enough for our styling and security needs...and also decided against searchkit due to previous negative experiences using it in MicroMasters.

 That decision is being revisited due to the increased complexity of the course search UI, which includes facets.